 This project will replace aging City water infrastructure in order to provide better service to Lynchburg residents and businesses.
 Two new water lines will be installed during this project.
 First, a new 16” domestic water line will connect the College Hill Water Treatment Facility to the downtown corridor.
 Secondly, a new 24” raw water line will transport raw water from the downtown James River Pump Station to the College Hill Water Treatment Facility.
 Both of these utility improvements will allow for improved water service to the quickly developing and expanding Fifth Street corridor and downtown area.

-During the project, we will also upgrade all of the streetscape on Fifth Street between Jackson Street and Taylor Street.
+During the project, we will also upgrade all of the streetscape on Fifth Street between Jackson Street and Park Avenue.
 The project area will see the same improvements as in Phase I and II, including the repaving of streets, construction of sidewalks with accenting brick pavers, planting of mature landscaping, and installation of new lamp posts.
 Not only will this new streetscaping refresh the look of the Fifth Street corridor, but it will also improve pedestrian access to stores, restaurants, businesses and homes.